 After many of the surgeries we perform as orthopedic surgeons, especially when we operate on athletes and active people, we have the patient work with a physical therapist.
-In this Ask Dr. Geier video, I answer the question of a reader who wonders if working with a physical therapist is always necessary.
+In this Ask Dr. Geier video, I answer the question of a reader who wonders if doing physical therapy is always necessary after a knee surgery.

 Is it possible to rehabilitate your knee after surgery without a physical therapist?

 After a knee surgery, you must get your swelling down and regain your normal knee range of motion and leg strength.
 For some surgeries, like a partial meniscectomy, you might be able to achieve these goals on your own doing exercises at home every day.
 For other surgeries, like ACL reconstructions, it is much more difficult to achieve these goals on your own.